pghydro/pghydrotools/README.md

 ## Branches

-The master branch reflects the current 2.0.1 release.
-The develop branch reflects the 2.0.2-dev
+The master branch reflects the future next release.

 # INTRODUCTION